Palacký University Olomouc

 If you would like to participate in the workshop, please send us an abstract.

-Abstract submission: ongoing
+Abstract submission: closed

 The presented papers could be published in a special issue of the journal Studia theologica.